 2. Summary of Impacts

 This interim final rule with comment period provides for a more efficient and cost effective way for issuers to disburse rebate payments to subscribers of non-Federal governmental plans by allowing issuers in group markets to provide rebates to the policyholders for distribution.
 As stated in the Medical Loss Ratio final rule published contemporaneously with this interim final rule with comment period, it is estimated that for the years 2012 and 2013, 0.8 million enrollees in the small group market and 1 million enrollees in the large group market would receive rebates each year.
 Only a fraction of these enrollees will be in non-Federal governmental plans.
-This provision will lower administrative costs related to rebate disbursement for issuers of group health plans and will largely eliminate the tax burden on employers and consumers inherent in the prior rebate mechanism as explained in the Medical Loss Ratio final rule published contemporaneously with this interim final rule with comment period.
+This provision will lower administrative costs related to rebate disbursement for issuers of group health plans and will largely eliminate the tax burden on employers and consumers inherent in the prior rebate Start Printed Page 76599mechanism as explained in the Medical Loss Ratio final rule published contemporaneously with this interim final rule with comment period.
 Policyholders will experience an increase in administrative costs related to the disbursement of rebates, although these administrative costs will be offset by eliminating the administrative burden and tax consequences inherent in the prior rebate mechanism that directed issuers to pay rebates directly to policyholders and each of their subscribers.
 As a result, CMS has concluded that the impacts are not economically significant.